-My first week I was at a local hospital in Harare shadowing doctors/pharmacists and teaching at the School of Pharmacy in Zimbabwe.
+In my first week, I was at a local hospital in Harare shadowing doctors/pharmacists and teaching at the School of Pharmacy in Zimbabwe.
 Then I spent a week at an HIV/AIDS clinic at the pharmacy, leading HIV support groups, teaching safe sex practices, and holding discussions with adolescent girls who were HIV positive.
 I spent a week at a pharmaceutical company and another week at various retail pharmacies.
 I spent a lot of time teaching people about drugs and counseling.
-My assistance and expertise was needed much more here than in the US I found.
+I found that my assistance and expertise were needed much more here than in the US.

-4.)
 How long did you initially plan to stay there?
-How long did you actually end up staying there?
+How long did you actually end up staying?

 I strategically planned my off blocks from school after my rotation in Zimbabwe so I bought a one-way flight.
-I really didn’t know if I’d love it as much as I loved Uganda in 2017, I didn’t know if I’d have enough money, and where I was going.
+I really didn’t know if I’d love it as much as I loved Uganda in 2017; I didn’t know if I’d have enough money or where I was going.

-5.)
 After Zimbabwe where did you go?
-How did you decide on those next countries (friends? blogs? local suggestion?)?
+How did you decide on the next countries (friends? blogs? local suggestion?)?

-After Harare, Zimbabwe, I knew I had to see Victoria Falls, the largest water fall in the world.
-It’s also located in Zimbabwe so I set off there on an overnight bus then kinda went from there.
+After Harare, Zimbabwe, I knew I had to see Victoria Falls, the largest waterfall in the world.
+It’s also located in Zimbabwe so I set off there on an overnight bus and then kinda went from there.

-6.)
-What were the logistics like getting to the different countries?
-Was it easy, or hard?
-Did you use buses, planes, trains, hitch hiking?
+What were the logistics like getting to different countries?
+Was it easy or hard?
+Did you use buses, planes, trains, hitchhiking?

-7.)
 How did you feel leaving Harare?
-Were you nervous, scared excited?
+Were you nervous, scared, or excited?

 I cried when I left Harare.

-8.)
 What was the language barrier like traveling to these different countries?
 Do you speak any other language that helped you?
-Did you try to use Google Translate, and if yes did it help you with the African dialects well?
+Did you try to use Google Translate and, if yes, did it help you with the African dialects well?

-I think its safe to say that each African country has multiple official languages.
-Everyone in Zim spoke English (Zimbabwe has one of the highest literacy rates in Africa!) and pretty much everywhere else I went spoke English, too.
-When I went into the villages or worked with the elderly, that was the only time I really had trouble communicating.
-I couldn’t find an app that worked but most people loved to translate for you and practice their English.
+I think it's safe to say that each African country has multiple official languages.
+Everyone in Zim spoke English (Zimbabwe has one of the highest literacy rates in Africa!) and pretty much everywhere else I went people spoke English, too.
+The only time I really had trouble communicating was when I went into the villages or worked with the elderly.
+I couldn’t find an app that worked, but most people love to translate for you and practice their English.

 One girl answered the day before the trip was supposed to start.
 She happened to be from LA and was staying down the street.
 I met up with her at a bar and she brought another guest from her hostel.
 The next thing we knew, the 3 of us were going on a road trip for one week the very next day.
 2 American girls and 1 Egyptian doctor taking on the Garden Route.

-11.)
-What was your favorite country/specific experience during your trip?
-Did any specific moment stand out to you?
+What was your favorite country/specific experience when backpacking Africa?
+Did any moment stand out to you?